astropy/ci-helpers/README.md

   the latest stable version of Numpy.

-* ``$ASTROPY_VERSION``: if set to ``dev`` or ``development``, the latest developer version of Astrop is installed, along with Cython and jinja2, which are compile-time dependencies.
+* ``$ASTROPY_VERSION``: if set to ``dev`` or ``development``, the latest developer version of Astropy is installed, along with Cython and jinja2, which are compile-time dependencies.
 If set to a version number, that version is installed.
 If set to ``stable``, install the latest stable version of Astropy.
 If set to ``lts`` the latest long term support (LTS)